 He won Defensive Player of the Year and helped Philadelphia make the NBA Finals, though they lost to the Los Angeles Lakers.
 Even though he signed a four-year deal that offseason, he was traded to the Nets the following year.

 Kukoc did not last long in Atlanta but Mohammed played three years.
 Ratliff was All-Defensive 2nd Team for the Hawks in 2004 and led the league in blocks in 2003 and 2004.

 Alberto de Roa contributed to this article

-DunkWire, Evergreen, Top, Allen Iverson, Carmelo Anthony, Chauncey Billups, DeMarcus Cousins, Deron Williams, Dikembe Mutombo, Gary Payton, Jason Kidd, Ray Allen, Vince Carter, Atlanta Hawks, Brooklyn Nets, Dallas Mavericks, Denver Nuggets, Detroit Pistons, Milwaukee Bucks, New Jersey Nets, New Orleans Pelicans, New York Knicks, Philadelphia 76ers, Sacramento Kings, Seattle SuperSonics, Toronto Raptors, Utah Jazz
+DunkWire, Top, Allen Iverson, Carmelo Anthony, Chauncey Billups, DeMarcus Cousins, Deron Williams, Dikembe Mutombo, Gary Payton, Jason Kidd, Ray Allen, Vince Carter, Atlanta Hawks, Brooklyn Nets, Dallas Mavericks, Denver Nuggets, Detroit Pistons, Milwaukee Bucks, New Jersey Nets, New Orleans Pelicans, New York Knicks, Philadelphia 76ers, Sacramento Kings, Seattle SuperSonics, Toronto Raptors, Utah Jazz